mivort/trackk/README.md

 ## How it works

-Trackit stores the data as a series of JSON files (grouped by creation date).
+Trackk stores the data as a series of JSON files (grouped by creation date).
 Upon pushing and pulling it uses the custom merge driver which combines the data with priority for entries with higher time stamp value.